segabl/pd2-streamlined-heisting/README.md

 - Adds a short delay before SWAT turrets retract to repair, giving a longer time window to deal damage after their shield breaks
 - Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
 - Makes sentry guns not count as criminals which stops cops from pathing to them and ultimately get stuck
+- Fixes units with defend type objectives rushing the player instead of actually defending their designated areas

 ## Credits